ARMmbed/mbed-client/porting-guide.md

 # Step 4: Modify module.json of lwm2m-client module

-You need to add your target name to module.json so that when you set `yt target <platform>` , yotta can resolve the dependency correctly and link the main library with your module.
+You need to add your target name to `module.json` so that when you set `yt target <platform>` , yotta can resolve the dependency correctly and link the main library with your module.

-As you can see ,there is already support available for 2 platform , mbed and linux, you just need to add your module support after that
+Two platforms, mbed and linux, are already supported.
+You just need to add your module support after that.

 ```
 {
   "name": "lwm2m-client",